Running/Jogging Trails and Tips

 Caribbean Beach Resort

-The running path at the Caribbean Beach Resort is a .6 mile route around Barefoot Bay, somewhat limited due to construction around the resort.
+The running path at the Caribbean Beach Resort is a .6 mile route around Barefoot Bay.
 The promenade is a paved path and is easily accessible from any of the villages which circle the lake.
 This course offers excellent views of the grounds along with the lush island feel of the resort.
-You may encounter several varieties of birds – including the “early bird” walking to Old Port Royale for its first cup of coffee – so be alert.
+You may encounter several varieties of birds, including the “early bird” walking to Old Port Royale for its first cup of coffee, so be alert.

 The running path loops around the Riverside area as well as following the path that connects the two resorts.
 The Riverside loop follows the Sassagoula River and is 1.7 miles long.
 There is plenty of scenery to look at as you wind along past the Riverside Mill and look toward Ol’ Man Island in the middle of the river.
 The paths are wide and provide some shade along the way, though you’ll probably encounter congestion near the food court area.